electro-xpt/smart-home-blynk/README.md

 IOT based home appliances control using smartphone the main tool is esp8266 wifi dev board

+the sample and explanation further about the project is given in the document flie check it for further reference

 steps to initiate
 install and setup blynk app in smartphone